walz1/BusinessIntelligence_Chicago/README.md

 ## How to use

-**Important:** We have implemented a parallelization strategy, which is activated by default.
-If you are using a windows machine search for the *Globals section* (top of code) and set `RUN_PARALLEL = False`
+**Important:** We have implemented a parallelization strategy, which is deactivated by default.
+If you are using a unix / macOS machine, search for the *Globals section* (top of code) and set `RUN_PARALLEL = True` to fasten the execution.

 * All sections are surrounded by triple quotes.
 They allow you to comment / uncomment whole sections: